 What more should government and the sector do to build on the progress made in recent years?

+Priority areas for innovation and cost reductions for the sector are:

+Automation of inspection and repairs

+Minimising material (steel & grout) on fixed bottom structures

+Supporting and encouraging synergies with O&G in particular with regards:

+Transfer of skills from individuals and re-training O&G personnel for the offshore wind sector

+Re-focus suppliers for the offshore wind sector, merging of best practice standards for operations, inspections, health and safety

 What can Scotland learn from the approach taken in other countries around the world in this area?
 Are there examples of best practice you can share?